diptichaudhari24/Mapbox/README.md

 ### Model 3- Categorical mode speed
 Like model 2 this model also considers the categorical feature- `highway`, and returns the most frequent speed value of the roads belonging the category of the test data point.
 For example, the mode value for motorway category is 54 km/hr, the model predicts the same speed for any test point belonging to that category.
-Drawback: Relatively less error as the `highway` type and the extreme outliers are ignored.
+Drawback: Relatively less error as the `highway` type is considered and the extreme outliers are ignored.
 But again, this model has a high bias

 ### Model 4- One-way vs two-way road segregation analysis
 This model applies separate algorithms for predicting the speed of one-way and two-way roads.
 For one-way roads, it again used the categorical mode value as model 3 performed better than model 2.